MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 There isn't a single right answer to this question, but you should have clearly defined goals for what success with fine-tuning looks like.
 Ideally, this effort shouldn't just be qualitative.
 It should include quantitative measures of success, like using a holdout set of data for validation, in addition to user acceptance testing or A/B testing the fine-tuned model against a base model.

+## Fine-tuning Options: User-managed compute and Serverless API (pay-as-you-go)

+There are two distinct options through which fine-tuning could be performed in Azure AI Studio 1.
+User-managed compute and Serverless API (pay-as-you-go).

+> [!NOTE]
+   > Some foundation models support only the 'User-managed compute' option.

 ## Supported models for fine-tuning in Azure AI Studio

 Now that you know when to use fine-tuning for your use case, you can go to Azure AI Studio to find models available to fine-tune.
 The following table describes models that you can fine-tune in Azure AI Studio, along with the regions where you can fine-tune them.